rpcgen [-a] [-A] [-b] [-C] [-D name [= value]] [-i size] [-I [-K seconds]] [-L] [-M] [-N] [- T] [-v] [-Y pathname] infile

 Compiles into server-side stubs for the transport specified by netid.
 There should be an entry for netid in the netconfig database.
-This option may be specified more than once, so as to compile a server that serves multiple transports.
+This option can be specified more than once, so as to compile a server that serves multiple transports.

 Specifies the name of the output file.
 If none is specified, standard output is used (–c, –h, –l, –m, –n, –s, –Sc, –Sm, –Ss, and –t modes only).

 Compiles into server-side stubs for all the transports belonging to the class nettype.
 The supported classes are netpath, visible, circuit_n, circuit_v, datagram_n, datagram_v, tcp, and udp (see rpc(3NSL) for the meanings associated with these classes).
-This option may be specified more than once.
+This option can be specified more than once.
 Note: The transports are chosen at run time and not at compile time.